 Parts C and D – although completely controlled and governed by the Medicare program – provide care through private insurance companies like UnitedHealthcare, Humana, or Aetna.
 With a Part C plan, Medicare pays the insurance company to provide the coverage for you.
-All bills are paid by the plan.
+The plan you choose pays all the bills.
 Each of the plans provided by individual insurance companies comes with its own copays and deductibles that you pay when you receive medical care.
-Each plan is different, so be sure you know what your share of the cost will be when services are rendered.
+You should be sure you know what your share of the cost will be when services are rendered as each plan is different.
 The downside is that each plan has its own network of providers, so if you have a doctor you work with that you like, make sure to find a program that he or she participates in.
 There could also be limitations if you travel outside the coverage area for your plan.

 Under Part D – the Medicare Prescription Drug Plan – you pay a premium to the insurance company for your coverage.
 Then you also pay a copay any time you fill a prescription.